bhojpur/cms/pkg/transition/README.md

 ## State change logs

-When working with GORM, `Transition` will store all state change logs in the database.
+When working with ORM, `Transition` will store all state change logs in the database.
 Use `GetStateChangeLogs` to get those logs.

 ```go
 // create the table used to store logs first